On the sequential convergence of Lloyd's algorithms: Introduction

 \paragraph{Convergence of gradient sequences and rigidity of semi-discrete optimal transport losses.} Both results rely on the interpretation of Lloyd's methods as gradient schemes for problems \eqref{opt_quant_0} and \eqref{eq:unif_quantization_0} \cite{Lloydoptcvonedimlogconcave2,nonassymptotic}.
-In a non-convex setting, the iterates of gradient sequences converge under Lojasiewicz inequality, for example if the underlying loss function is analytic \cite{AbsMahAnd2005}.
-Kurdyka proposed a generalization of Lojasiewicz's property that holds true for all functions that are definable in an o-minimal structure \cite{KurdykaarticleominimpliqueKL}, which we refer to as the Kurdyka-Lojasiewicz (KL) inequality.
+In a non-convex setting, the iterates of gradient sequences converge under \L{ojasiewicz} inequality, for example if the underlying loss function is analytic \cite{AbsMahAnd2005}.
+Kurdyka proposed a generalization of \L{ojasiewicz}'s property that holds true for all functions that are definable in an o-minimal structure \cite{KurdykaarticleominimpliqueKL}, which we refer to as the Kurdyka-\L{ojasiewicz} (KL) inequality.
 Definable functions represent a broad and versatile class of functions and covers many applications.
 For example this class is closed under composition, partial minimization / maximization, etc. Convergence of first order methods under KL assumptions have now become standard in non-convex optimization, see for example \cite{attouch2013convergence,bolte2014proximal} and references therein.
 This is the main path that we follow.

 Applying Kurdyka's result to \eqref{opt_quant_0} and \eqref{eq:unif_quantization_0} requires to justify that these functions are definable in some o-minimal structure.
 This is far from direct as the description of these functionals involve integrals and o-minimal structures are not stable under integration in general.
 This is one of the great challenges of this field, several partial answers are known, one of them allowing to treat the definability of globally subanalytic integrals \cite{lion1998integration,comte2000nature,Cluckers2009StabilityUI} which have a log-analytic nature.
 This is the crucial step behind our convergence results, an observation already made in \cite{bolte2023subgradient} in a stochastic optimization context.
 We work under the assumption that the compactly supported target measure has a globally subanalytic density (see Assumption \ref{ass:targetMeasure}).
 This allows to justify the resulting log analytic nature of the losses in \eqref{opt_quant_0} and \eqref{eq:unif_quantization_0}.
 Convergence then follows using the well known connection between Lloyd's method and the gradient algorithm and its convergence analysis under KL assumptions.